-Harassment in educational programs and activities means any unwelcome behavior (physical, verbal, graphic, or written) based on a Protected Characteristic (other than sex) that, based on the totality of the circumstances, is subjectively and objectively offensive and is sufficiently severe, pervasive or persistent that it denies or limits the ability of an individual to participate in or benefit from the services, activities or privileges provided by the University.
+Harassment in "Harassment in educational programs and activities" means any Educational unwelcome behavior (physical, verbal, graphic, or written) based on a Programs and Protected Characteristic (other than sex) that, based on the totality of the Activities circumstances, is subjectively and objectively offensive and is (Hostile sufficiently severe, pervasive or persistent that it denies or limits the Environment) ability of an individual to participate in or benefit from the services, activities or privileges provided by the University.

 A person can commit harassment without intending to create these outcomes.
 In evaluating the severity, persistence, or pervasiveness of the conduct, the University considers whether the target(s) of the conduct, as well as an objectively reasonable person considering the conduct from the perspective of the target(s), would find the conduct to be severe, persistent, or pervasive.
 Relevant factors for consideration may include, but are not limited to, the context, nature, scope, frequency, duration, and location of the harassment based on the Protected Characteristic, as well as the identity, number, age, and relationships of the persons involved.
 Generally, the less pervasive the harassing conduct, the more severe it must be to establish a hostile environment.
 In some instances, a single act may be sufficiently severe as to be prohibited by this Policy.
+Nothing in this definition is intended to interfere with an individual's rights to freedom of speech or expression pursuant to the United States Constitution, the California Constitution, and the California Leonard Law.